yoachim/20_Scratch/Sched_planning/outstanding_questions.md

 Rolling cadence makes it possible to better sample light curves of transient and variable objects in alternating years.

+Should rolling be WFD, or other regions of the sky as well?

 ## Should we use variable exposure times?

 We can vary the exposure times based on the observing conditions to help keep individual exposures to similar depths.